DebugSteven/ghc-compiler-errors/cfp.md

 entry less by creating content that excites, sympathizes with, and helps someone that is just getting started.

-A topic essential to becoming productive in Haskell is identifying and resolving error messages in GHC.
+An essential topic to becoming productive in Haskell is identifying and resolving error messages in GHC.
 Error messages can be cryptic and hard to overcome when you are a beginner.
 Often times it's helpful when you have someone walk you through